-Holders of a BSc diploma of an accredited degree programme with a study load of 180 EC of a Dutch University are directly admitted or eligible for admission after rounding off the Pre-MSc programme Algemene Economie voor de Lerarenopleiding and/or a Pre-MSc for one of the following master degree programmes: MSc Economics, Operations Research and Actuarial Studies, MSc Economics, MSc Economic Development and Globalization, MSc Accountancy and Controlling, MSc Business Administration, MSc Finance, MSc International Business and Management, MSc International Financial Management, MSc Marketing, MSc Supply Chain Management, MSc Technology and Operations Management, the foregoing to be assessed by the Admissions Board.
+Holders of a BSc diploma of an accredited degree programme with a study load of 180 EC of a Dutch University are directly admitted or eligible for admission after rounding off the Pre-MSc programme Algemene Economie voor de Lerarenopleiding and/or a Pre-MSc for one of the following master degree programmes: MSc Econometrics, Operations Research and Actuarial Studies, MSc Economics, MSc Economic Development and Globalization, MSc Accountancy and Controlling, MSc Business Administration, MSc Finance, MSc International Business and Management, MSc International Financial Management, MSc Marketing, MSc Supply Chain Management, MSc Technology and Operations Management, the foregoing to be assessed by the Admissions Board.

-- 19. Eligible for admission to the one-year degree programme MSc Leraar Voorbereidend Hoger Onderwijs in de Mens- en Maatschappijwetenschappen1, profile Economie- en Bedrijfseconomie (MSc Teacher Humanities and Social Sciences, profile Economics and Business Economics) are holders of the following RUG diplomas: - a) MSc Econometrics, Operations Research and Actuarial Studies - b) MSc Economics - c) MSc Economic Development and Globalization - d) MSc Economics of Taxation - e) MSc International Economics and Business
+- 19. Eligible for admission to the one-year degree programme MSc Leraar Voorbereidend Hoger Onderwijs in de Mens- en Maatschappijwetenschappen2, profile Economie- en Bedrijfseconomie (MSc Teacher Humanities and Social Sciences, profile Economics and Business Economics) are holders of the following RUG diplomas: - a) MSc Econometrics, Operations Research and Actuarial Studies - b) MSc Economics - c) MSc Economic Development and Globalization - d) MSc Economics of Taxation offered by the Faculty of Behavioural and Social Sciences of the UG.